hoelzer-lab/rnaflow/README.md

 treated_rep3,/path/to/reads/treat3_1.fastq,/path/to/reads/treat3_2.fastq,treated,C
 ```

 Read files can be compressed (`.gz`).
 You need at least two replicates for each condition to run the pipeline.
-Patient labels are optional and can be used to connect samples belonging to the same patient (or animal, origin, ...) for improved differential expression testing.
+Source labels are optional and can be used to define the corresponding experiment even more precisely for improved differential expression testing, e.g. if RNA-Seq samples come from different `Condition`s (e.g. tissues) but the same `Source`s (e.g. patients).
+Still, the comparison will be performed between the `Condition`s but the `Source` information is additionally used in designing the DESeq2 experiment.
+Source labels also extend the heatmap sample annotation.

 #### Genomes and annotation